-In the logging settings, it became possible to directly use external databases, in contrast to using them through ODBC only.
-Support for the most popular databases (such as Oracle, MySQL, MS SQL, and PostgreSQL) has been added.
+In the logging settings, it became possible to directly use External Databases, in contrast to using them through ODBC only.
+Support for the most popular databases (such as Oracle, MySQL, MS SQL, PostgreSQL) has been added.
 Direct work with databases without ODBC provides higher performance and simplifies configuration.

 In the monitoring settings, a new scanning method is added – SQL.
 It allows to get the value of the monitoring result by running a SQL query.
 For the most popular databases, a direct connection is supported.
 For other databases, you can use an ODBC connection.

 Device Attributes Automatic Update

 In the previous version, it became possible to update device attributes by importing from a CSV file.
 In this version, the Device Scanning Wizard is able to record the result of monitoring in the scanned device’s attribute.
 These features are especially useful when you need to update the attributes of a large number of devices at the same time.

 For example, with this functionality, you can scan devices by SNMP/WMI, get their 'MAC address', and save it in the device attribute on the map.
 This provides immediate access to the specified attribute, and also allows you to use it in external commands such as WOL (Wake On Lan).

 Note: In this version, the Device Scanning Wizard is moved to the menu 'Tools->Standard->Device Scanning' and is now available through the context menu on the map.

 For URI scanning method, the ability to get the device status from an external site by analyzing the content of the 'HTTP page' is added.
 There are different ways of authorization to access the page.